NVIDIA Isaac Lab

 Isaac Lab’s modular architecture and NVIDIA GPU-based parallelization make it ideal for building robot policies that cover a wide range of embodiments, including humanoid robots, manipulators, and autonomous mobile robots (AMRs).

 This gives you a comprehensive framework for robot learning, covering everything from environment setup to policy training.
 It supports both imitation and reinforcement learning methods.
-Plus, you can further customize and extend its capabilities with a variety of physics engines, such as NVIDIA PhysX, Warp, and MuJoCo.
+Plus, you can further customize and extend its capabilities with a variety of physics engines, such as PhysX, NVIDIA Warp, and MuJoCo.

-NVIDIA Isaac Lab is also the foundational robot learning framework of the NVIDIA Isaac GR00T platform.
+Isaac Lab is also the foundational robot learning framework of the NVIDIA Isaac GR00T platform.

-Open-Source Physics Engine for Robotics Simulation
+Next-Generation Open-Source Physics Simulation Engine

 Explore the fundamentals of robot learning and Isaac Lab, a powerful tool for developing robotic applications.